Breckenridge Troll Hike: Worth It (2026 Guide)

 Summer (July – August)

 Summer is an excellent time to visit the troll, as the weather is typically warm and sunny, and the trails are dry and easy to navigate.
 This is also the busiest time of year in Breckenridge, so expect more crowds on the trails and at the troll.
-Visiting early in the morning or late afternoon can help you avoid the busiest times.
+Visiting early in the morning or late in the afternoon can help you avoid the busiest times.

-Fun Facts About Isak Heartstone
+Fun Facts About Isak Heartstone by Danish Artist Thomas Dambo

 Here are some fun facts about this unique wooden troll sculpture: